arindas/arindas/README.md

   - Iterating from research PoC to production.

   Projects:
-  - A real time named entity recognition system for medical reports.
+  - A real-time named entity recognition system for medical reports.
 This was an in house, economic alternative to AWS Medical Comprehend, which didn't exist at the time.
-This was implemented as suite of C++ microservices, with intermediate data storage on AWS S3.
+This was implemented as a suite of C++ microservices, with intermediate data storage on AWS S3.
 These services talked to each other with Kafka (using rdkafka)
-  - A scalable black and white image colorization system, deployed using "Pytorch Serve" and FastAPI on AWS.
-We implemented the instance aware image colorization paper.
+  - A scalable black and white image colourization system, deployed using "Pytorch Serve" and FastAPI on AWS.
+We implemented the instance aware image colourization paper.

 <br>